Luisa Seijo: Career and research

 When visiting faculty and students from the Jonathan M. Tisch College of Civic Life's Scholars Program came to Puerto Rico in early 2014, Seijo prepared meetings and activities so they could learn about the struggles of Puerto Rican communities in the west-side of the island.
 Junior Chamber International hosted a panel title "Women of Impact" at the Puerto Rico Capitol in which Seijo recounted how she had decided to fight for women's rights when she lost a close friend, the friend's children and their grandmother to a crime of gender-based violence.
 She was invited again to the Capitol by the Interamerican University of Puerto Rico to give a speech on the impact communities have on the development of Puerto Rico.
 In 2015, the UPRM hosted the Eleventh Annual Conference on Sexual Assault: Promoting Collaborations between Universities and Communities, in which she was a member in a panel about pioneering university projects focused on violence against women.

 At the 2018 SOMOS Puerto Rico Conference, she was part of a panel on "The Grassroots Nonprofit Sector: A Vehicle for Change & Opportunity in Puerto Rico."
 On November of the same year she led the silent "March for Peace and Equity", commemorating the women that had been killed as a result of gender-based violence in the preceding eleven months.

 In April 2019 she was invited as a speaker on "Civic Sector Engagement in Recovery" at the In Pursuit of Puerto Rican Studies Research Summit of the Centro de Estudios Puertorriqueños held at the University of Central Florida.
 Later, that November, she was speaker at the University of Albany's RISE 2019 conference on the role of universities in disaster relief.

 In 2020 Seijo was granted the National Sexual Violence Resource Center Visionary Voice Award by the Puerto Rico sexual assault coalition, Coordinadora Paz para la Mujer.

 All her projects are collaborations, and her support even extends to lending use of her own office for other causes, as was the case with a food and water collection run by the Adventist Development and Relief Agency (ADRA) and Tau Beta Pi (ΤΒΠ) in 2011.

 Seijo has collaborated with two of her children.
-Her oldest son, an artist, aided with members of the community and the UICD, painted over a 100 buildings in El Cerro, Naranjito.
+Her oldest son, an artist, aided with members of the community and the UICD, painted over 100 buildings in El Cerro, Naranjito.
 This ongoing work was partially supported by the Robert Rauschenberg Foundation.
 Her daughter works with the Conservation Trust of Puerto Rico, as supervisor of various vivariums, including José Ramon Fernández's NRHP Hacienda La Esperanza and leading the Para La Naturaleza's campaign to plant 750,000 trees in a period of seven years, as well as being the Treasurer of Puerto Rico's first agricultural trust.